 While dental bridges have been used for decades to replace missing teeth, dental implants are often the preferred treatment option.
 However, not everyone is an ideal surgical candidate.
 Discussing the pros and cons of each solution with your dentist will lead you to the best plan of action for your unique case.

 As a patient at Sedation and Implant Dentistry of Tehachapi in Kern County, you can rest easy knowing your mouth is in the capable hands of our dental expert.
 With over 40 years of experience in general, cosmetic, and reconstructive dentistry, Dr. Sanchez is talented in his craft and will recommend a tooth replacement option that will provide you with exceptional results.
-Give us a call today to schedule your free consultation!
+Give us a call today to schedule a consultation!